 How Long we Retain Personal Data

+We would normally expect to retain data for up to 15 years after pension payments have ceased or up to age 75 for former scheme members where there is not a liability to pay a pension.

 We will only keep personal data for as long as the Pension Fund need to in order to fulfil the purpose(s) for which it was collected and for so long afterwards as considered may be required to deal with any questions or complaints that may be received about our administration of the Fund, unless we elect to retain scheme member data for a longer period to comply with our legal and regulatory obligations.

-In practice this means that personal data will be retained for such a period as an active scheme member or pensioner scheme member , or any beneficiary who receives pension benefits after the death of the scheme member, are entitled to benefits from the Fund and for a further period of 15 years after those benefits stop being paid.
+In practice this means that personal data will be retained for such a period as an active scheme member or pensioner scheme member , or any beneficiary who receives pension benefits after the death of the scheme member, are entitled to benefits from the Fund and for a further period of 15 years after those benefits cease to be paid.

+When a scheme member opts out of the scheme or leaves Local Government employment and receives a refund of contributions or elects to transfer the value of their LGPS benefits to another pension provider, the liability to pay pension benefits will be discharged.
+In such an event the Pension Fund will retain the personal data of the scheme member until they are aged 75*.

+*Under LGPS regulations 2013, regulation 32(2), all pension benefits due must be in payment prior to the scheme member’s 75th birthday.

 The right to erasure (“right to be forgotten”)

-Under DPA18 Article 17 GDPR, a data subject has the right to obtain from the data controller the erasure of personal data concerning them and the data controller must erase the personal data without undue delay.
+Under section 47 of the DPA18 (Article 17 GDPR), a data subject has the right to obtain from the data controller the erasure of personal data concerning them and the data controller must erase the personal data without undue delay.
 This is not, however, an absolute right.

-Former scheme members under Article 17 can request the Fund erase their personal data where the criteria of article 17 are met.
+Former scheme members under section 47 can request the Fund erase their personal data where the criteria of article 17 are met.
 The pension Fund may consider the criteria have not been met (for the reasons as stated in How Long we Retain Personal Data) and may still require the personal data to be retained.
 This may occur where the former scheme member has received a transfer value from the City of London Pension Fund paid to another pension arrangement or received a refund of contributions in respect of their period of membership in the City of London Pension Fund.

 The Pension Fund would in these circumstances only consider retaining a reduced or “skeleton file“ in order to be able to fulfil the legal and regulatory obligations.